TaiDOmi/TTB-course/h5 HelSec.md

 - CRA

 US legislative mumbo jumbo maybe not to stay because can be changed by the goverment
-  - Asked ChatGPT What is the differences between cybersecurity acts in EU and US:
+  - I asked ChatGPT about differences between cybersecurity acts in EU and US:
     - EU:
       - Centralized supervision, all EU member states must
       - Broader coverage